McBride (film series): Story

 Lawyer Mike McBride is a curmudgeon with a heart of gold.
-He takes cases based on their merit rather than on their monetary value, which often leads to terse notices from bill collectors.
+He takes cases based on their merit rather than on their monetary value, which often leads to nagging notices from bill collectors.
 A disillusioned member of the LAPD, McBride left the force after 12 years and went back to school to become a lawyer.
 McBride, sidekick Phil Newberry, and McBride's former girlfriend Detective Roberta Hansen, solve crimes through investigation and research.

 Main characters

 Mike McBride (John Larroquette) – McBride, although a lawyer for only eight years, is renowned in Los Angeles for his tough persona and commitment to his clients.
 Quirky and unconventional, his methods often draw negative attention from his peers, as well as a certain measure of dread from every ADA he must face in the courtroom.
 Larroquette himself decided that McBride should not have a first name and resisted using even an initial.
-The name plate on his desk, however, says "M. McBride" and in the first movie, McBride's jury summons is briefly seen, noting that his first name is Mike.
+The nameplate on his desk, however, says "M. McBride" and in the first movie, McBride's jury summons is briefly seen, noting that his first name is Mike.
 Later promos for the show also refer to him as Mike.
 He is more commonly known as "Mac".
 McBride has inherited a rundown ranch and a white dog, Jesse, from a client serving a life sentence.

-Phil Newberry (Matt Lutz) – Phil is former public defender who is fortunate enough to try a case in which McBride is a juror.
+Phil Newberry (Matt Lutz) – Phil is a former public defender who is fortunate enough to try a case in which McBride is a juror.
 Though Phil fails to convince the rest of the jury of his client's innocence, McBride's contrary vote is enough to hang the jury.
 Upon meeting face to face, Phil realizes he can learn much from this seasoned litigator and goes to work for McBride.
 Phil Newberry is often the "gadget guy", a post-modern counterpoint to McBride's old-fashioned sleuthing.
 In the first episode, he is revealed to have a trust fund and is willing to work without pay.

 Roberta Hansen (Marta DuBois) – Roberta is a sharp-tongued homicide detective with the LAPD.
-She and McBride share a somewhat mysterious romantic past, but have put aside their entanglement to work together as friends.
+She and McBride share a somewhat mysterious romantic past but have put aside their entanglement to work together as friends.
 Though sometimes at odds, McBride and Roberta respect and trust one another, often coming together to solve crimes everyone else has abandoned.
 In later episodes, Roberta's office moves from a roomier one in the corner of the police headquarters to one closer to the middle of the station.
 Though it is never explained in the story, the switch was made for shooting reasons because the corner office was more difficult to light.